 Flattening lpe and lowering mpc both have an important effect on the difference of multipliers across taxation schemes.
 Especially initially, the difference in multipliers drops more in the flatter lpe calibration, but the lower mpc calibration also has a substantial effect on the difference of multipliers.
-As expected, the flatter lpe calibration has a larger effect on the difference of labor responses across taxation schemes, whereas the lower mpc calibration has a larger effect on consumption.
+As expected, the flatter lpe calibration has a larger effect on the difference of labor responses across taxation schemes, whereas average mpc.
+Similarly, in the lower mpc calibration, we adjust the working preference shock variance to obtain the same average effective labor supply elasticity.
+See Appendix A.5 for details.

+the lower mpc calibration has a larger effect on consumption.
 Thus, the distributions of both lpe and mpc in our benchmark calibration are crucial for the differences in responses obtained across the two tax schemes.